A7med7x7/ReproGen/README.md

 Choose configuration mode: `Advanced` <br>
 Project name: `mistral-instruct` <br>
-Git repository URL: (optional) Create a public GitHub repository to host the generated project or add it later manually in the notebook.  <br>
+Git repository URL: (optional) Create a public GitHub repository to host the generated project or add it later manually in the notebook `1_create_server_nvidia.ipynb` in the _Retrieve code and notebooks on the instance_ section.  <br>
 Select site for compute resources: `CHI@TACC` (we use bare metal here). <br>
 Location for S3 data buckets: `CHI@UC` (you can choose another). <br>
 GPU type for the lease: `nvidia`. <br>